Last updated: August 11, 2026.

 Paper Stock Choices

-- Pearl or glossy: sheen and color impact
+- Pearl or glossy: adds sheen and can change how photographs and colors appear.

 Trim Style Options